Skip to Main Content

 Journal Lookup

-When you have the citation of an article and you'd like to find the full text via NYU Libraries, you can search for the journal's name in the library catalog to determine if NYU has a subscription that covers the volume/issue that you need.
+If you cannot find what you're looking in the library catalog based on the title of the article or chapter, you can search for the journal's name in the library catalog to determine if NYU has a subscription that covers the volume/issue that you need.

 For example, consider the following citation: